lizhou-cs/lizhou-cs/README.md

 - 👋 Hi, I’m Li Zhou
 - 👀 I’m interested in CV, Studied in HIT(ShenZhen)
-- 🌱 I’m currently learning Object detection and tracking
+- 🌱 I’m currently learning tracking and multi modailty learning.
-- 💞️ I’m looking to collaborate on DL
+- 💞️ I’m looking to collaborate on Multi-modality learning, SOT, NLT.
-- 📫 How to reach me 21s151103@stu.hit.edu.cn
+- 📫 How to reach me lizhou.hit@gmail

 <!---
 brown-cats/brown-cats is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.